DesroyFarqJr/VendingMachine/java/README.md

 ### Sales Report
 The output sales report file is a pipe-delimited file.
 Each line is a separate item with the number of sales for the applicable item.
 At the end of the report is a blank line followed by the **TOTAL SALES** dollar amount indicating the gross sales from the vending machine.

-Items purchased at a discount through the BOGODO sale are the last number in the row for each item in the following format:
+com.techelevator.application.Items purchased at a discount through the BOGODO sale are the last number in the row for each item in the following format:

 ```
 Taste Eelvator Sales Report